AZimmerman13/capstone2/README.md

 Energy

 The energy dataset provides a much more visually interesting (and analytically helpful) matrix.
 Lignite, gas, coal, and oil generation , along with total load, all appear positively correlated with price.
-Meanwhile, onshore wind and pumped storage consumption appear to be negatively correllated with price.
+Meanwhile, onshore wind and pumped storage consumption appear to be negatively correlated with price.

 ![](images/clean_energy_corr_sparse.png)